 IF THE AUTO ACCIDENT WAS THE OTHER DRIVER’S FAULT, DO YOU STILL HAVE TO PAY A DEDUCTIBLE?

 This is a question that our car accident lawyers are frequently asked.
 Generally, when your vehicle is damaged because of the other driver’s fault, the other driver’s insurance will pay to fix or replace your car, if they agree that their driver was at fault.
-In that case, you will NOT have to pay a deductible.
+In that case, you will NOT have to pay a deductible and they will also probably provide you with a rental car while your car is fixed or you shop for a new one.

-However, there are three circumstances where you would still have to turn the claim over to your auto insurance company:
+However, there are three circumstances where you would still have to turn the claim over to your own auto insurance company even if the other driver caused the accident:

 (1) If the other driver is uninsured,